cysouw/diathesis/text/c01_introduction.md

 ### *Präverb Dativ Applikativ* {#sec:summary-praverb-dativ-applikativ}

 The ~~Präverb Dativ Applikativ~~ (full discussion in [@sec:preverb-dative-applicative] and subsequent sections) is an alternation in which the prepositional phrase is turned into a dative (as opposed to an accusative as in [@sec:summary-praverb-applikativ]).
-Although the prepositions in this diathesis are often strongly lexicalised, like *stammen aus* 'originate from' [@next a], they do not allow for the *daraus, dass...* reformulation that is considered definitional here for them to be goverened prepositions [@next c].
+Although the prepositions in this diathesis are often strongly lexicalised, like *stammen aus* 'originate from' [@next a], they do not allow for the *daraus, dass...* reformulation that is considered definitional here for them to be governed prepositions [@next c].

 ::: ex
 a.
 Ich stamme aus einem Adelsgeschlecht.